Apprenticeship and traineeship details

 Please refer to the Declaration policy, table 16 for the requirements on supervision.

 Modified supervision arrangements available: YES

-Adequate Training Arrangements - The employer resource assessment and training plan - expectations of the Department of Education and Training
+Adequate Training Arrangements - The employer resource assessment and training plan - expectations of the Department of Employment, Small Business and Training (DESBT)

 Employers are required to provide, or arrange to provide the facilities, range of work, supervision and training as detailed in the training plan.

 1. A person who has satisfactorily completed a traineeship in the trainee's calling, and is the holder of a completion certificate issued under an Act, or

 2. A person who holds a certificate of recognition issued under an Act, certifying the person has the necessary skills and knowledge in the calling, or